BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 Arguments: `player_id: number`, `vehicle_id: number`, `data: string`
 Cancellable: NO

-Triggered when a player resets their vehicle. `data` is the car's data as json.
+Triggered when a player resets their vehicle. `data` is the car's updated position and rotation however does **not** include the vehicles configuration.

 ##### `onFileChanged`